-Whether you're planning a trip there or just want to know more about the country, here are 56 interesting Portugal facts covering culture, economy, history, and more.
+Whether you're planning a trip there or just want to learn more about this fascinating country, here are 56 interesting Portugal facts covering culture, economy, history, and more.

-Don't have time to read them all now?
-Bookmark the post for later and check out this selection of 10 Portugal facts first:
+Bookmark the post for later and check out this selection of 10 facts about Portugal first:

 This post is part of a series of fun facts posts I'm doing for every country I have articles about here on the blog.
 Given their nature, these posts are research-based and even though a lot of time has gone into them, it's still possible a mistake has snuck in.
 If you see something that looks incorrect, please let me know at wanderer [at] wonderfulwanderings.com and I'll look into it.
 Thanks!